-The college endeavours to reduce costs for the listed programs and maintenance works in order to save money from the college fees.
-Additionally, we make efforts to collect donations from alumni/ae and well-wishers.
-As a result, the efficient allocation of funds is the responsibility of the college secretary and the campus finance officer.
+The college strives to minimize costs associated with programs and maintenance works to economize on funds derived from student fees.
+Additionally, concerted efforts are made to solicit donations from alumni/ae and well-wishers.
+Efficient allocation of funds is overseen by the college secretary and the campus finance officer.